SUMIT2001GO/Logistic-Regression-Model-On-Churn-Prediction-/README.md

 - Insights: Feature X was found to be the most important predictor of churn.

 ## Future Work
-- Experiment with different machine learning algorithms (e.g., Random Forest, Gradient Boosting).
+- Experiment with different machine learning algorithms (e.g., Random Forest, Decision Tree).
 - Fine-tune hyperparameters to improve model performance.
 - Explore additional features or data sources to enhance predictive power.